-According to the Electoral Act 1907, the State is divided into 59 electoral districts and six electoral regions.
-Each district returns one member to the Legislative Assembly and each region returns six members to the Legislative Council.
+According to the Electoral Act 1907, the State is divided into 59 electoral districts and one whole of State electorate for the Legislative Council .
+Each district returns one member to the Legislative Assembly while the whole of State electorate returns 37 members to the Legislative Council.

-Following amendments to the Electoral Act 1907 in 2005, a review of the electoral boundaries must commence as soon as practicable two years after the previous State general election.
-Boundaries for both Legislative Assembly districts and Legislative Council regions are reviewed.
+Since amendments to the Electoral Act 1907 in 2005, a review of the electoral boundaries must commence as soon as practicable two years after the previous State general election.
+Boundaries for the Legislative Assembly districts are reviewed.

 Why do we conduct a review?

 A regular review of the electoral boundaries ensures that at election time, the number of electors in each district is within a permissible range of the average district enrolment.
 It is intended to, as far as practicable, make the number of electors in each district as comparable as possible, but also allows some tolerance.
 It is the job of the Electoral Distribution Commissioners to ensure that enrolments in an electorate are within the upper and lower permissible limits and, while doing this, they must also take into consideration other factors affecting electorates, including those affecting rural and remote areas of Western Australia.

 A review of electoral boundaries is conducted by three independent Electoral Distribution Commissioners.

 These Commissioners are a former Supreme Court Judge (Chair), the Electoral Commissioner and the Government Statistician, with the support of other staff.
 These people form the temporary ‘Office of the Electoral Distribution Commissioners’ or Electoral Boundaries WA.

 For more detailed information on the electoral boundaries review process, see Part IIA of the Electoral Act 1907 .